- All shipments are subject to examination at the discretion of Customs officials.

 Import of automobiles/motor vehicles are subject to import duties and taxes unless previously exported from the United States provided the customer can supply the export Ocean Bill of Lading and can prove that no modifications have been made to the vehicle since it was exported.
 Import is also subject to the following requirements and documents:

-- All automobiles imported must meet both the Environmental Protection Agency (EPA) and the Department of Transportation (DOT) requirements.
+- All automobiles imported must meet both the Environmental Protection Agency (EPA) for fuel-emission requirements and the Department of Transportation (DOT) requirements for the safety, bumper, and theft prevention standards.
 If the required conversions are not performed prior to shipping the customer is required to post a significant bond (approximately 50% of the value of the auto) in order to have the necessary conversions performed in the U.S..
 Information on emission standards can be obtained from the EPA.
 Any costs for exam, testing, or modifications of auto are payable by the Customer.

 - Customer must provide, EPA Form 3520-1, the purchase invoice, title, and a copy of Drivers License.